 and we will work with you to remedy the situation.

 There is no catch!
 We want to improve the safety in this industry so we are doing everything we can to encourage trials and start fighting back against fraud.
-Every enterprise is given 30 days to try the product out for free.
+Every enterprise is given a trial period to try the product out for free.

 Is the Enterprise charged per file, transaction or request?

 Each request you send incurs a fee.
 However, in the first 3 months, you’ll receive 3 requests for the price of 1.
 This offer only applies to requests that are utilizing the same reference number as entered by the person sending the request, so be sure to use them correctly.

 CertifID accepts ACH and Credit Card.
 We utilize a third-party service provider and don’t store any of the billing information on our servers.

 Once you have an account set up your enterprise will be charged on the 10th of each month.
 Payment is due upon receipt and will be automatically charged to the default payment method set up by the Enterprise Administrator.

 If the enterprise receives a “CERTIFID” status to a request, CertifID will guarantee the transfer of funds in reliance on the “CERTIFID” request up to $1,000,000.

 In the event that the system was somehow hacked, does the $1,000,000 protection apply to the enterprise or to the buyer?

 It applies to the enterprise (title company, financial institution etc) that initiates the wire transfer.
 By extension, it protects the funds of others in the transaction.